stefan-lippl/pytorch-introduction/README.md

 <br>

 # Gradient Descent
-You can find gradient optimization examples in the script `backpropagation.py`.
+You can find gradient optimization examples in the script `gradient_descent_*.py`.

+### Steps:
+1) Prediction: `PyTorch Model`
+2) Gradients Computation: `Autograd`
+3) Loss Computation: `PyTorch Loss`
+4) Parameter updates: `PyTorch Optimizer`

+In `gradient_descent_from_scratch` is everything written from scratch, the weight, the numpy array etc.
+In `gradient_descent_with_torch_gradient` we replace the numpy arrays with torch tensors.
+The forward and loss function are still the same, because the same syntax can be used in PyTorch.
+We also replace the gradient function with a ready-to-use PyTorch function.